MannLabs/alphakraken/README.md

 folder.
 If you need to remount one of the folders, add the `umount` option, e.g.
 `./mountall.sh $ENV output umount`.

+IMPORTANT NOTE: it is absolutely crucial that the mounts are set correctly (as provided by the `mountall.sh` script) as the workers operate only on docker-internal paths and cannot verify the correctness of the mounts.

 ### Setup SSH connection
 This connection is required to interact with the SLURM cluster.